kaisenlinux/manpages-dev/README.md

 If you have an error when running mix_build.sh with `mix command not found`:
 - enter : asdf global erlang 23.3.1 && asdf local elixir 1.11.4-otp-23
-- verify your are in zsh
+- verify your are in zsh (or switch to bash and rereun the script)
 - delete mix.log
 - or you missed the step : ./install_requirements.sh